MicrosoftDocs/dynamics365smb-docs/business-central/faq-sales-suggest-sales-lines-with-copilot.md

 Each individual users chooses whether or not to use **Sales lines suggestions**.
 Even when the feature is enabled by administrators and available, you can choose to use it always, sometimes, or never.

 Administrators make the overall decision on whether to use Copilot capabilities in [!INCLUDE [prod_short](includes/prod_short.md)].
 If administrators enable Copilot, they should be sure to grant access to the appropriate users.

-> [NOTE!]
+> [!NOTE]
 > - We don't support this feature in [!INCLUDE [prod_short](includes/prod_short.md)] on-premises or private cloud.
 > - Partner's can't extend this feature.
 That means partner developers can't modify, replace, or extend it.